OpenTechSchool/html-css-beginners/core/structure.md

 {% endhighlight %}

 You'll notice that HTML doesn't actually care about the whitespace or newlines *between* tags.
-It would look the same if the above had been fit onto one line.
+It would end up looking the same if the above had been fit onto one line.

 In the above example, you can see our first case of an **attribute**.
-It starts with a lowercase name, and then is almost always following by an `=` and text that's surrounded in double quotes, `"like this"`.
+It starts with a lowercase name, and then is almost always followed by an `=` and a 'value' that's surrounded in double quotes, `"like this"`.
 An element can have many attributes, in which case you separate them by spaces, as you'll see soon.
 Attributes give information about an element in particular.

 In this case, the `<div>` tag (which is used to *divide* groups of elements up) has an `id` attribute assigned to `page-title`.
 That's telling us that this section of the document is designed to hold the page's main title.
-You will more about specific attributes later :)
+You will learn more about specific attributes later!

 ## Html and Head Elements